Scientific name: Spodoptera littoralis Boisduval

 What Can I Do?

-The MDA monitors for the Egyptian cottonworm with trap-based surveys in corn, soybeans and vegetables as part of our commodity and pathways surveys.
-Contact the MDA via Arrest the Pest if you believe you have an Egyptian cottonworm infestation.
+The MDA monitors for Egyptian cottonworm through trap-based surveys in corn, soybeans, and vegetables as part of our commodity and pathways surveys.
+Contact the MDA via Report a Pest if you believe you have an Egyptian cottonworm infestation.